Grounding Computer Use Agents on Human Demonstrations: Dataset

 This section introduces \dataset, the largest and most diverse desktop-specific dataset annotated by human experts.
-We provide an overview of the data collection pipeline and annotation process, along with our high-quality fine-tuning data below.

-\paragraph{Collecting demonstrations from human experts} We record real-world interactions of expert users performing tasks with desktop applications and annotated interface elements at scale.
+We provide an overview of the data collection pipeline and annotation process, as well as our high-quality fine-tuning data below. \paragraph{Collecting demonstrations from human experts} We record real-world interactions of expert users performing tasks with desktop applications and annotated interface elements at scale.
 This approach captures user-driven interactions, resulting in a more realistic distribution of screenshots that better reflects real-world usage, compared to prior work that often relies on depth-first or breadth-first search to generate random interface states~\citep{wu2024osatlasfoundationactionmodel}.
 Our pipeline consists of three main steps: selecting diverse applications, designing and executing practical tasks, and annotating screenshots.
-We partnered with a data labeling company for this process, with details on the annotator pool and training in \Cref{app:human_annotation}.

-\paragraph{Selecting diverse desktop applications} To support general-purpose computer-use agents, we selected $87$ open-source applications across $12$ categories (\Cref{tab:platforms}).
+We partnered with a data labeling company for this process, with details on the annotator pool and training in \Cref{app:human_annotation}. \paragraph{Selecting diverse desktop applications} To support general-purpose computer-use agents, we selected $87$ open-source applications across $12$ categories (\Cref{tab:platforms}).
 Most applications are drawn from UI-Vision~\citep{nayak2025uivisiondesktopcentricguibenchmark}, with four additional ones covering finance and scientific applications.
 By focusing on open-source applications with permissive licenses, we ensure the dataset can be freely released while encompassing a wide range of domains.
 These applications mirror the functionality of popular closed-source software (e.g., LibreOffice vs. Microsoft Office), making the dataset broadly applicable.
-Further details are provided in \Cref{app:platforms}.

-\paragraph{Designing and executing computer-use tasks.} We asked annotators to design everyday computer-use tasks that reflect common goals (e.g., drafting a document, editing a spreadsheet, running a simulation) and then carry them out.
+Further details are provided in \Cref{app:platforms}. \paragraph{Designing and executing computer-use tasks.} We asked annotators to design everyday computer-use tasks that reflect common goals (e.g., drafting a document, editing a spreadsheet, running a simulation) and then carry them out.
 This approach produces natural interaction trajectories, unlike random clicking, and yields screenshots that closely mirror real-world usage.
 In total, annotators completed over $10,000$ task demonstrations across $87$ applications~\footnote{We will release both the tasks and videos as part of the dataset.}.